shalevv123/ClusterAllocator/README.md

  &emsp; :param solution: An allocation state to save in an xml file.

- &emsp; :param savePath: The name of the file that will be created, if an absolute path isn't specified it will be created in the cwd.
+ &emsp; :param savePath: The name of the file that will be created, if an absolute path isn't specified it will be created &emsp; in the cwd.

  &emsp; :sideEffect: Saves the allocation state as an xml file in the savePath.